wp-plugins/wp-social-networks-widget/readme.txt

 3. To use, simply drag the 'WP Social Networks Widget' widget into any widget enabled area.

-4. Configure the widget by choosing a title, URLs and/or Labels to your various social profiles and.
+4. Configure the widget by choosing a title, URLs and/or Labels to your various social profiles.

 == Screenshots ==